Controlled objects in left-exact $\infty$-categories and the Novikov conjecture: Introduction

 \subsection{Acknowledgements}

 U.B.~thanks Thomas Nikolaus for a discussion about an early stage of this paper.
 The authors furthermore thank Arthur Bartels for suggesting the possibility of the linear analogue of the construction of $K\bC\cX_{G}^{c}$.
+The authors thank the referees for their valuable feedback which led to a considerable improvement of the presentation.

-U.B. and D.C.C. were supported by the SFB 1085 (Higher Invariants)
+{U.B., D.-C.C. and C.W.~were supported by the SFB 1085 (Higher Invariants) funded by the Deutsche Forschungsgemeinschaft (DFG).}

 C.W.~acknowledges support by the Max Planck Society and Wolfgang L\"uck's ERC Advanced Grant ``KL2MG-interactions'' (no.~662400).
 D.K.~and C.W. were funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - GZ 2047/1, Projekt-ID 390685813.